Which type of pesticide consists of spores or microbes that target and attack insects?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

-Chemical insecticides, while effective, rely on synthetic compounds and can sometimes lead to broader ecological impacts.
-Botanical insecticides are derived from plant materials and may also be less selective compared to microbial variants.
-Systemic insecticides, on the other hand, are absorbed by plants and can affect insects that feed on them, but they do not consist of spores or microbes themselves.
+Chemical insecticides, on the other hand, rely on synthetic compounds and generally have a broader action spectrum with potential harm to various non-target organisms.
+Botanical insecticides are derived from plant sources and may not utilize microbes or spores as their active components.
+Systemic insecticides are absorbed by plants and affect insects that feed on them, but they do not directly consist of microbial agents.

 Subscribe